 |See Battlehawk in Terrahawks Behind-the-Scenes

-to be made in fibreglass.
-To do this I decided to produce
+model was going to be made in fibreglass.
+To do this I

-the master pattern in two parts, the large rear 2/3rds
+decided to produce the master pattern in two parts, the

-would be one piece and then the thin front section would
+large rear 2/3rds would be one piece and then the thin

-transferred my measurements to it and cut out all the
+6mm MDF board, transferred my measurements to it and cut